Cahaba River Publishing

 Gifts from $10 to $1500

 Come see us, have a cup of hot chocolate and be saturated with the colors and feel of the South.
 We're featuring a free raffle for all visitors.
-Remember that gorgeous collection of cubic zirconia rings that local artist Jenn Li created last year?
-I was especially enthralled with her efforts as a web seller of unique cubic zirconia rings because this is a very competitive market.
-We're randomly drawing names and giving away the rose mounted cz ring that was pictured in our brochure last year.
 Come and join the fun and get a chance to go home with an amazing prize.

 The Town of Mt Laurel is located 3.2 miles down Hwy 41 just off of Hwy 280 between Double Oak Mt and Chelsea.
 Hw 41 is the same road as Shoal Creek.